travisseymour/EPICpyDocs/docs/installing_python_with_pyenv.md

 ```bash
 curl https://pyenv.run | bash
 ```
-(If you'd feel safer, you can grab this command from the pyenv-installer webste: https://github.com/pyenv/pyenv-installer)
+(If you'd feel safer, you can grab this command from the pyenv-installer website: https://github.com/pyenv/pyenv-installer)

 After this completes, it will ask you to copy this to the end of your shell config (e.g., on typically bash-based Linux systems, you would add this to the end of your `~/.bashrc` file):